changchang4825/OSS19/README.md

 2. can go back to the homepage

-# how to extend our work
+# How to extend our work

-## we would develop more functions, such as action graphic.. player status... more event(run, catch)
+we would develop more functions, such as action graphic.. player status... more event(run, catch)

 ## Author